-With considerable effort, the Heber Valley Railroad and nearby regional recreation facilities can become a cohesive tourism and recreation node within the City, with a great connection to downtown along 100 South.
+With considerable effort, the Heber Valley Railroad and nearby regional recreation facilities can become a cohesive recreation and arts node within the City, with a great connection to downtown along 100 South.

 Emerging regional retail businesses to the north and south end of Main Street could become gateway features that clearly state when you have arrived in Heber.
 The City should limit further standard strip commercial growth along the highways, focusing instead on creating distinctive gateways into town.
-On the south end there is
+On the south end there is potential for tech businesses to thrive.